czarlos/omega-nu-website/README.md

      - We'll add appropriate protective measures soon.
   3. Make sure not to include any sensitive information in the repo (passwords, etc).
   4. What happens on release, stays on release, do not pull from release if you are on another branch, only push to it.
+  5. Please rebase your branch before issuing a pull request.

 ##Running Locally##